-A session begins when a user logs in to or accesses a particular computer, program or web page and ends when the user logs out of or shuts down the computer, closes the program or web page.
+A session is the total time devoted to an activity.
+In computer systems, a user session begins when a user logs in to or accesses a particular computer, network, or software service.
+It ends when the user logs out of the service, or shuts down the computer.
 A session can temporarily store information related to the activities of the user while connected.
 A session cookie is used in web pages for storing information in case the user leaves the web page or closes down their Internet browser.
 For example, this is one way a website can remember what is in your shopping cart if you leave and come back.

-In computer programming, session variables are used to store temporary information, sometimes to use for retrieving and viewing data on multiple web pages.
-Websites requiring a username and password use session variables to help transfer data between web pages, but only while the user is logged into the computer.
+In computer programming, session variables store temporary information, sometimes to use for retrieving and viewing data on multiple web pages.
+Websites requiring a username and password use session variables to help transfer data between web pages, but only while the user is logged in to the computer.